On this page:

 In some patients who progress to severe COVID-19 disease, it appears that the host immune response may lead to lung injury and multisystem organ dysfunction (Huang, January 2020; Moore, May 2020).
 Multiple studies on the use of corticosteroids in severe COVID-19 are underway to determine how they may mitigate pathology resulting from hyper-inflammation.

-IDSA guidelines recommend the use of corticosteroids in SARS-CoV-2 infection among hospitalized patients with severe COVID-19 disease (defined as patients with SpO2 ≤94% on room air, or those who require either supplemental oxygen, mechanical ventilation or extracorporeal mechanical oxygenation).
+IDSA guidelines recommend the use of corticosteroids in SARS-CoV-2 infection among hospitalized patients with severe COVID-19 disease (defined as patients with SpO2 ≤94% on room air, or those who require either supplemental oxygen, mechanical ventilation or extracorporeal mechanical oxygenation) or those critically ill (defined as patients on mechanical ventilation and ECMO.
+Critical illness includes end organ dysfunction as is seen in sepsis/septic shock.
+In COVID-19, the most commonly reported form of end organ dysfunction is ARDS).

-IDSA does not recommend the use of corticosteroids among hospitalized patients with COVID-19 who do not have hypoxemia requiring supplemental oxygen.
+IDSA does not recommend the use of corticosteroids among hospitalized patients with non-severe (SpO2 >94%, not requiring supplemental oxygen) COVID-19.

 - Dexamethasone 6 mg IV or PO for 10 days (or until discharge if earlier).